-The roof A/C used on Airstream Touring Coach's are one of the most popular on the market today.
+The roof A/C used on Airstream's Atlas has one of the lowest profiles of any A/C on the market today.
+Coupled with a fiberglass basepan this lower profile and lighter weight means less drag and improved fuel efficiency.
 In your owner's packet is a set of literature covering all operating and maintenance instructions.
 If the literature is misplaced, contact the A/C manufacturer or your Airstream dealer for replacement.

 Proper voltage to the A/C is critical.
 A volt meter check may find voltage much lower at a campground shoreline outlet than the needed 110 to 120 volts.
 Your A/C may not function if the current drops below 105 volts.
 Low voltage is usually associated with older or poorly maintained motorhome parks.
-Many motorhome's, built only 20 or 30 years ago, may not have air conditioners capable of operating on some receptacles.
 Parking your touring coach so the power cord can be plugged in to a receptacle close to the fuse or circuit breaker box can alleviate low voltage problems.
 Avoid extension cords and adapters whenever possible.
-If an extension cord must be used, it should be rated at 30 amps and as short as possible to provide the most current.
+If an extension cord must be used, it should be as short and heavy as possible to provide the most current.